 - supports lots of data types, including nested data trees and time execution, but only a partial subset is implemented by most software apart from, AFAICT, supercollider.

-What your keyboard talks to your computer. 🏗
+How your keyboard talks to your computer. 🏗

 Sundry bluetooth protocols